Pacific Wrecks

 Aircraft History

 Built by North American Aviation (NAA).
 Constructors Number 87-8441.
 Delivered to the U.S. Army Air Force (USAAF) as B-25D-10 Mitchell serial number 41-30276.
-Ferried overseas via Hickam Field then across the Pacific to Australia.
+Ferried overseas via Hickam Field then across the Pacific to Australia and modified.

 Wartime History